raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 The clipping logic will be delegated into a [ClippingTransform](https://github.com/JorgeCastilloPrz/AndroidFillableLoaders/blob/master/library%2Fsrc%2Fmain%2Fjava%2Fcom%2Fgithub%2Fjorgecastillo%2Fclippingtransforms%2FClippingTransform.java) implementation and the logic in charge to create the filling effect would reside into it's `transform()` method.
 The only secret here is to think about clipping forms.
-If we have a figure that is getting drawn by a filling paint (and limited by the path bounds), we would want to get a clipping figure attached to the canvas before the filling figure is drawn, so the filling gets clipped by the form we used.
+If we have a figure that is getting drawn by a filling paint (and limited by the path bounds), we would want to get a clipping figure attached to the canvas before the filling figure is drawn, so the filling gets clipped by the form we have used.

 To understand this, i will use two examples.

 ## SpikesClippingTransform

+This will be the first sample, as it is the easier one too.
 The `transform()` method for this custom `ClippingTransform` would look like:

 ```java
 @Override public void transform(Canvas canvas, float currentFillPhase, View view) {